GitLab FI

 Kerberos

-After logging in to the graphical environment of the computers
+After logging into the graphical desktop environment

-nymfe*
+nymfe* nebo musa*

 klist